mariagrandury/is-your-ml-model-trustworthy/slides.md

 <br>

 - SHapley Additive exPlanations
-- game theoretic approach
+- Game theoretic approach
-- explain the a prediction by computing the contribution of each feature to the prediction
+- Explains the output prediction by computing the contribution of each feature to it

 </div>